FrancescoVIncelli/E2E_ASR_QNN/README.md

 Further theoretical background informations and technical details are provided in detail in the *Report* section in the [MLSP]Project_Vincelli_(tensorflow).ipynb Colaboratoy notebook.

 ### Dataset
-LibriSpeech is a corpus of approximately 1000 hours of 16kHz read English speech, prepared by Vassil Panayotov with the assistance of Daniel Povey.
-The data is derived from read audiobooks from the LibriVox project, and has been carefully segmented and aligned.
+The experiments described below are performed on the LibriSpeech ASR Corpus.
+The LibriSpeech corpus is a collection of approximately 1,000 hours of audiobooks that are a part of the LibriVox project.
+Most of the audiobooks come from the Project Gutenberg.
+The training data is split into 3 partitions of 100hr, 360hr, and 500hr sets while the dev and test data are split into the ’clean’ and ’other’ categories, respectively.
+Below the data archives used for the training and testing of the asr models are reported:
 [train-clean-100.tar.gz](https://www.openslr.org/resources/12/train-clean-100.tar.gz)
 [dev-clean.tar.gz](https://www.openslr.org/resources/12/dev-clean.tar.gz)
 [test-clean.tar.gz](https://www.openslr.org/resources/12/test-clean.tar.gz)